 This solution has a time complexity of O(n) and space complexity of O(min(n, m)), where n is the length of the input string and m is the size of the character set.

-The two pointer approach is efficient in the sense that it only iterates through the input string once, thus having a linear time complexity.
+The two-pointer approach is efficient in the sense that it only iterates through the input string once, thus having a linear time complexity.
 This approach is also relatively simple to understand and implement, making it a popular choice among interviewers and competitive programmers.